Pictarine/CodeMirror-SwiftUI/README.md

 ## Integration

-CodeMirror-SwiftUI is avaialable via [Swift Package Manager](https://swift.org/package-manager/)
+CodeMirror-SwiftUI is available via [Swift Package Manager](https://swift.org/package-manager/)

 Using Xcode 12, go to `File -> Swift Packages -> Add Package Dependency` and enter [https://github.com/Pictarine/CodeMirror-SwiftUI](https://github.com/Pictarine/CodeMirror-SwiftUI)

 ## Usage

-`CodeMirror` gives you acces to a new view called `CodeView`.
+`CodeMirror` gives you access to a new view called `CodeView`.
 It can be integrated within your view `body` like this :

 ```swift
 CodeView(theme: themes[selectedTheme],